 When you’re ready to start using Stay Focused, simply open the app and tap New Project to go into the camera.
 Here, you can use the sliders and buttons to adjust the amount of shots taken, the delay of your shot, exposure, color temperature, and of course your focus range which specifies how much of the scene you want in focus.

 Keeping the camera very still, take your series of shots by tapping the shutter button.
 The app will then tell you how many images it kept.
 Often, several images will be removed due to “poor quality.”
 If you have a lot taken out, you can adjust your focal range so fewer shots will be out of range.

 You can then view the individual images that the app kept.
 Next, you can choose whether you want to do the focus stacking yourself in third-party software or let the app process the image for you.
 Keep in mind that it will take one credit to get it processed through the Stay Focused app.

 You must be on Wi-Fi to upload your project to Stay Focused, and once it starts it only takes a few minutes to get your final image.
 When it’s done, the processed image will be ready to view in the project folder.

 If you want to save the processed image to your camera roll, open the image within the Stay Focused app, then tap Share > Save to Camera Roll.

 The main thing you need to bear in mind with this app is that the camera needs to be completely still while it’s taking the multiple shots.
 If it moves even slightly, your combined image will look soft where the objects don’t superimpose exactly.
-It’s therefore recommended that you use a tripod when taking photos with Stay Focused.
+It’s therefore recommended that you use an iPhone tripod when taking photos with Stay Focused.

 For the same reasons, it’s also recommended that you only photograph stationary subjects.
 If your subject keeps moving after each shot, they will appear blurred.